 EADGBD tuning

-The EADGBD tuning is not very common, but is an interest alternative for finding new chord possibilities.
+The EADGBD tuning is not very common, but is an interesting alternative for finding new chord possibilities.

-This tuning could also be used by a beginner since many chords that normally involves three fingers only needs two.
-The F major could also be played without bar strings.
+This tuning can also be used by a beginner since many chords that normally involves three fingers only need two.
+The F major can also be played without barring strings.

-As already told in the name, to get this alternate tuning you should tune your guitar like this: E A D G B D. The re-tuning only involves one change, which is the highest (thinnest string).
+As already disclosed by the name, to get this alternate tuning you should tune your guitar like this: E A D G B D. The re-tuning only involves one change, which is the highest (thinnest string).

 More info

-Including an octave perspective, the tuning is written E2-A2-D3-G3-B3-D4, meaning that the lowest string is an E note on the second octave, the second lowest string is a A note on the second octave and so on.
+Including an octave perspective, the tuning is written as E2-A2-D3-G3-B3-D4, meaning the lowest string is an E note in the second octave, the second lowest string is an A note in the second octave and so on.
 Standard tuning reference: E2-A2-D3-G3-B3-E4.

 Open chords